American Association for Respiratory Care: Former titles

 The AAIT began publishing a journal called Inhalation Therapy in 1956.

 History

-The University of Chicago Hospital forms the Inhalation Therapy Association (ITA) in 1946 and in 1947 the ITA is chartered as a non-profit entity in the state of Illinois.
+The University of Chicago Hospital formed the Inhalation Therapy Association (ITA) in 1946.
+In 1947, the ITA is chartered as a non-profit entity in the state of Illinois.

 The ITA was renamed American Association of Inhalation Therapists (AAIT) in 1954, and changed its name again in 1966 to American Association of Inhalation Therapy (still AAIT).

 The AAIT was renamed the American Association of Respiratory Therapy (AART) in 1973 and finally took the current name of American Association of Respiratory Care in 1986.

 Affiliations

 The AARC has several organizations with which they have an affiliation; some of these include: